kaulex99/Konf_X20_Kauer_Khalil_Schedler/README.md

 ```

 ## Keywords

 This is just a quick JavaDoc crash course.
-[Here](https://www.tutorialspoint.com/java/java_documentation.htm) you can read more.
+[Here](https://www.tutorialspoint.com/java/java_documentation.htm) you can
+read more.

 ### @author

 Keyword to provide the authors of the class/method.

 ### @version

 Keyword to providde current version of the class/method.

 ### @see

 Keyword to tell readers that there ist another important class/method which is necessary for the described one.

 ### @deprecated

 Keyword which defines a class/method as outdated.
 This means it should not be used!

 ### @param

 Keyword to describe a param of a method.

 ### @return

 Keyword to describe the return value of a method

 ### @throws

 Keyword to tell the reader that this method could cause an exception.

 # Maven

 ## Automated testing

-That maven can run the automated tests the maven surefire plugin is needed (org.apache.maven.plugins:maven-surefire-plugin)
+That maven can run the automated tests the maven surefire plugin is needed (org.apache.maven.plugins:
+maven-surefire-plugin)

 ## Testreports

 To generate a test report for the maven site the jacoco plugin can be used (org.jacoco:jacoco-maven-plugin)
 Therefore in the build "section" the report must be created and in the report "section" it gets added to the maven site